 My dinner of chicken stuffed with plantains in a sauce of local fruits is the perfect twist of Caribbean wit.
 I even broke with the Caribbean tradition of rum consumption by having a wonderful scotch and soda afterward at the small but perfect bar.

 Sleep came easy and the crow of roosters actually the perfect alarm clock the next morning.

 In my case I was heading out to explore some of the Grenadines by flying SVG Airlines to Union Island — the Tobago Cays awaited.
-I was return to St. Vincent several times over the next few days; after all it is the mainland.
+I returned to St. Vincent several times over the next few days; after all, it is the mainland.

 Getting Sea Legs

 After a short flight that skimmed over various SVG islands, I landed on Union Island to hook up with a catamaran run by Captain Yannis.
 Union Island is a great base for the SVG’s most southern isles.

 We passed by the elite Palm Island, perfectly pretty with a price that matched.
 Later our boat would stop, and beaches are open to all.